robwhelan/datalake/README.md

   1. Bucket
   2. Dedicated customer-managed CMK to encrypt the bucket, event notifications to SQS
   3. Lambda stub to consume the queue
+* ETL:
+  Create one Glue database.
+  Then, create a Crawler and specify the location for the initial data.
+This will create a table prefixed with the prefix you specify ()
+  (Run the crawler via SQS / lambda after the resource is created? ) After the table is created, update the stack with a transformation?

 * Dead letter queue to receive failed messages from every zone, and every lambda consuming the queue.